-New Years Day is fast approaching, and if you have Southern Roots, chances are you’ll be wanting to make a pot of these lucky nutrient enriched greens called “Collard Greens” for a chance at better fortune since the leaves represent folded money in old Southern Folklore.
+Southern-Style Collard Greens.
+New Year’s Day is fast approaching, and if you have Southern Roots, chances are you’ll want to make a pot of these lucky nutrient-enriched greens called “Collard Greens” for a chance at better fortune since the leaves represent folded money in old Southern Folklore.

-Collard greens have been a staple vegetable of the Southern U.S. cuisine for many years.
-They are often mixed with other similar green leafy vegetables, such as kale, turnip greens, spinach, and mustard greens.
+Collard greens have been a staple vegetable in Southern U.S. cuisine for many years.
+They are often mixed with other green leafy vegetables, such as kale, turnip greens, spinach, and mustard greens.

 Most of us love to eat these tasty greens year-round in the Deep South.
 The Typical Southern flavorings and seasonings used in collard greens are smoked ham hocks, salted pork neckbones, fatback, smoked bacon, andouille sausage, diced onions, a smidge of vinegar, salt, and black, white, or crushed red, pepper, and a pinch of sugar to take the bitterness away if need be.

-Traditionally, collard greens are eaten by many on New Year’s Day, with black-eyed peas or field peas, and homemade cornbread, to ensure wealth in the coming year, as the leaves of the greens resemble folded money.
-Cornbread is often used to mop up the delicious pot liquids.
+Traditionally, collard greens are eaten by many on New Year’s Day, with black-eyed peas or field peas and homemade cornbread to ensure wealth in the coming year, as the leaves of the greens resemble folded money.
+Cornbread is often used to mop up delicious pot liquids.

-Can you believe; Ancient Greeks grew collard greens and kale, Romans, produced several varieties, including one with large leaves and stalks possessing a mild flavor?
+Can you believe; that Ancient Greeks grew collard greens and kale, and Romans produced several varieties, including one with large leaves and stalks possessing a mild flavor.
 That means Collard greens have been eaten for at least 2000 years.
 Isn’t that crazy?
-Well, insane good apparently, so get those collard greens going.
+Well, insane good, apparently, so get those collard greens going.

 Three cups of low-sodium chicken broth